Nightwind416/Derail-Valley-Twitch-Chat-Mod/README.md

 ## About The Mod

 This mod allows streamers to receive chat in real-time through notifications and popups directly in the game.
-After downloading and unzipping to the Derail Valley Mods folder, edit the credentials.json, twitchchat_settings.json, and twitch_messages.json as appropriate for your session.
+After downloading and unzipping to the Derail Valley Mods folder, begin a game and open the Unity Mod Manager window (default is Ctrl + F10).
 TODO: Instructions on how to configure for mod users.

 ## Dependencies